credebl/credo-controller/.github/ISSUE_TEMPLATE/BUG-REPORT.md

 - [ ] I have searched [existing issues](../issues) and [pull requests](../pulls) for duplicates.
 - [ ] I have read the [contributing guidelines](../blob/main/CONTRIBUTING.md) (if applicable).
-- [ ] I'm willing to create a PR fixing this issuer. (if applicable).
+- [ ] I'm willing to create a PR fixing this issue. (if applicable).

 ---